playfulprogramming/playfulprogramming/content/rollbear/posts/compile-time-quick-sort-using-c/index.md

 and then recurses to do the same with the tail of the list.
 The second specialization ends the recursion by handling an empty list.

-> Ah the memories.
-This time of the year, in 1989, I was in university and took my first academic programming course - "
+> Ah, the memories.
+At this time of the year, in 1989, I was in university and took my first academic programming course - "Functional Programming with Standard ML."
-> Functional Programming with Standard ML."
-I thought I had a good idea about programming, but boy was I wrong.
-Who
+> I thought I had a good idea about programming, but boy, was I wrong.
-> would've known that I'd find that course useful for C++ 22 years later?
+> Who would've known that I'd find that course useful for C++ 22 years later?
 The programming technique is the same.
-The
-> syntax is far worse in C++, though.
+> The syntax is far worse in C++, though.

 As a convenience, a function template is added: